Node.js DNS Resolution: lookup, resolve & c-ares

 });The records come back as objects with address and ttl.
 That TTL is the resolver's reported remaining TTL for the answer.
 Another client using another recursive resolver can see a different number or a different answer.

-dns.lookup() has a different shape.
+dns.lookup() has a different return structure.
 It asks the OS for address information through getaddrinfo().
 The OS resolver may use DNS, hosts files, mDNS, enterprise name services, or local cache policy.
-The result carries address info rather than raw DNS response records, so DNS TTL values stay out of the JavaScript return shape.
+The result is address information for a socket.
+Raw DNS TTL values do not come back through this API.

 dns.lookup('api.example.com', { all: true }, (err, addresses) => {